I’ve earned over a million dollars from creating and launching online courses.

 In fact, competition in your space is usually a sign that there’s a market for the type of product or course you’re thinking of creating.

-Your people might also prefer to learn from you, and they may decide to learn from more than one person.
-I’ve taken many courses about marketing, parenting/birth, and computer science.
-I’ve also read many books about the exact same topic… and no one is telling authors of popular topics like productivity or self-help to stop writing about these things!
+Your people might also prefer to learn from you or they may decide to learn from more than one person.
+I’ve taken many courses about marketing, parenting and childbirth, and computer science.
+I’ve also read many books about the exact same topic.
+And guess what?
+No one is telling authors of popular topics like productivity or self-help to stop writing about these things!

 22. You’ll Hit Refresh On Your Inbox Like a Cocaine Addicted Rat For Hours On End

-I hate to admit this, but when I’m doing a launch promotion I turn into a “check the stats” junkie.
-I find myself checking the “sales folder” in my inbox every few minutes or checking our dashboards to see how many opt-ins our site is getting.
+I hate to admit this, but when I’m doing a course launch promotion I turn into a “check the stats” junkie.
+I find myself checking the sales folder in my inbox every few minutes or checking our dashboards to see how many opt-ins our site is getting.

 It’s bad!
-But I’ve come to realize that this type of addictive behavior is part and parcel of the launch rollercoaster.
+But I’ve come to realize that this type of addictive behavior is part of the launch rollercoaster.

-(Oh, and in my early days when the launches didn’t bring in a ton of sales, I was a mopey rat.
-I still checked the stats, but was often met with a depressing “no new emails”.)
+Oh, and in my early days when the launches didn’t bring in a ton of sales, I was a mopey rat.
+I still checked the stats, but I was often met with a depressing no new emails message in my inbox.

 23. You Might Want To Puke Before a Webinar And You’ll Still Be Sad About Your Turnout, No Matter How Great It Is

 I still get nervous before putting on a webinar, even though (a) I’ve practiced and (b) I know exactly what to expect by this point.

 Speaking of which, no matter how many people show up live I still feel like I could have had a better turnout.
-That takes me back to my early webinars and tele-seminars, where the only people who called in were my parents!
+That takes me back to my early webinars and teleseminars when the only people who called in were my parents!

 But when it comes right down to it, the best part is really connecting with the people who are there live.
 No matter what the numbers are (or aren’t), I’m grateful for every single person who shows up and I give it my best for them.